 - The lender: Determine what kind of lender you want to get your loan through, and what facilities and services they might offer you.

 How to compare car loan interest rates

-When researching interest rates, you should also look at the comparison rate.
-This combines a loan's advertised interest rate with its standard fees and charges, giving you a more accurate idea of its overall cost.
-Just watch out for any extra fees and charges that aren’t included in the comparison rate.
-You should ask a lender whether any of these apply.
+When researching interest rates, you should also look at different comparison rates.
+The comparison rate combines a loan's advertised interest rate with its standard fees and charges, giving you a more accurate idea of its overall cost.

 How to compare variable and fixed car loans